brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 ## Is an Inverted Yield Curve a Recession Predictor?

-In short, not exactly.
+Not really, at least not in the simple way people often imply.
 By the time the yield curve has inverted, the market is past the point of predicting a future recession, and it's now signaling that the central bank will likely adjust rates in the future.